What You Need To Know About Drug Trafficking Charges

 - The amount of drugs that the person possesses exceeds a certain amount.

-The court uses a specific threshold to identify a case of drug trafficking.
+The court uses a specific threshold to identify a case of drug trafficking, such as a gram of cocaine.
 That threshold may vary not only according to the state or region but also to the type of drug or substance in question.

-For your reference, here are the usual threshold for three different narcotic substances:
+For your reference, here are the usual thresholds for three different narcotic substances:

 - 50 kilograms of marijuana